-At the end of each quarter after grades have been posted, each student's CGPA and POC are reviewed to determine whether the student is meeting the satisfactory academic progress requirements.
-The following terms are used by the College to indicate each student's academic standing:
+At the end of each quarter once final grades have been posted, each student's CGPA and POC are reviewed to determine whether the student is meeting the satisfactory academic progress requirements.
+The following terminology is used by the College to indicate each student's academic standing:

-SAP Met = A student who met the minimum CGPA and POC requirements at the end of the quarter.
+SAP Met: A student who met the minimum CGPA and POC requirements at the end of the quarter.

-Academic/FA Warning = A student who was in good academic standing at the beginning of the quarter but failed to achieve the minimum CGPA or POC requirement at the end of the quarter.
-The student will automatically be placed on Academic/FA Warning for the subsequent quarter and notification of academic standing including requirements to meet SAP at the end of the subsequent quarter will be sent to the student.
+SAP Warning: A student who was in good academic standing at the beginning of the quarter but failed to achieve the minimum CGPA and/or POC requirement at the end of the quarter.
+The student will automatically be placed on SAP Warning for the subsequent quarter and notification of academic standing including requirements to meet SAP at the end of the subsequent quarter will be sent to the student.
 This status allows a student to remain eligible for Federal Student Aid and Veterans Education Benefits for one additional quarter (payment period).
+Students placed on SAP Warning may be assigned an Academic Plan to better assist their academic progression.

 At the end of the warning period (subsequent quarter):